xbiome/StrainPanDA/README.md

    - Gene family-strain matrix (**P**) `{species-version}.strainpanda.genefamily_strain.csv`: each row is one gene family, each column is one strain, values (binary) are presence (1) or absence (0) of the gene family.
    - Strain-sample matrix (**S**) `{species-version}.strainpanda.strain_sample.csv`: each row is one strain, each column is one sample, values are the relative abundances of the strain (in fraction).

+You can get the functional annotation of predicted strains by using the ID from the Gene family-strain matrix with the database annotation, see [FAQs](https://github.com/xbiome/StrainPanDA/blob/main/FAQs.md#get-the-functional-annotation-of-gene-families)

 ## Examples